EvotecIT/PSWriteWord/README.md

 ## Updates

+- 1.1.2 - 18.01.2020
+  - Migrated Documentimo to PSWriteWord.
+You can use syntax of Documentimo now.

 - 1.1.1 - 17.11.2019
   - Fixes colors adding ability to choose them from a list (change from System.Drawing.Colors to System.Drawing.KnownColors)
   - Removes Set-WordHyperlink as it was a bit too complicated to use